Worklytics/psoxy/docs/development/compression.md

 Generally, proxy is transferring JSON data, which is highly compressible.
 Using `gzip` likely to reduce network volume by 50-80%.
 So we want to make sure we do this everywhere.

+As of Aug 2023, we're not bothering with compressing requests, as expected to be small (eg, current proxy use-cases don't involve large `PUT` / `POST` operations).

 ## Proxy-to-Client Response